Cat Bells (Catbells)

 Fellow go4awalkers who have already walked, climbed, summited & bagged Cat Bells (Catbells)

-Christine Shepherd climbed Cat Bells (Catbells) on July 14th, 2005 [from/via/route] Walked from Gutherscale Climbed again via Hause Gate from Littletown 07.09.21 [with] On my own [weather] Bright & sunny
+Christine Shepherd bagged Cat Bells (Catbells) on July 14th, 2005 [from/via/route] Walked from Gutherscale Climbed again via Hause Gate from Littletown 07.09.21 Climbed for a third time on 27.10.22 [with] On my own [weather] Bright & sunny

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record